AndrewCoon/vanillaworldgenplus-itzg-minecraft-server/README.md

-"a collection of docker compose files for itzg minecraft servers"
+A collection of docker compose files for itzg minecraft servers.